 From “Athénaïse”: “There were sudden glimpses of a bayou curling between sunny, grassy banks.”

 “Athénaïse” was the Library of America’s “Story of the Week” for the first week in February 2013.
 And it turned out to be one of the most popular stories for 2013.
-You can see the most popular stories on the LOA site.

 If you’re not yet fluent in English, you can hear a version of this story read in “Special English,” used by the Voice of America to “communicate by radio in clear and simple English with people whose native language is not English.”

 Reading Kate Chopin’s “Athénaïse” online and in print

 Accurate texts of “Athénaïse“

 You can read the story online, although if you’re citing a passage for research purposes, you should check your citation against one of the accurate texts listed below.

 In print you can find “Athénaïse” in The Complete Works of Kate Chopin, in the Penguin Classics edition of Chopin’s Bayou Folk and A Night in Acadie, and in the Library of America Kate Chopin volume, as well as in other paperback and hardcover books.
 For publication information about these books, see the section “For students and scholars” near the bottom of this page.

 - Athénaïse: mentioned in Chopin’s story “In and Out of Old Natchitoches”